 Defence Ministers approve Cyber Defence Concept and take next step in defence reform

 On 10 March in Brussels, NATO Defence Ministers approved a new Cyber Defence Concept that will pave the way for the Alliance to step up its defences against growing cyber threats.
-The new Cyber Defence Concept defines the protection of NATO’s own networks as the Alliance’s fundamental cyber defence responsibility.
+The new Cyber Defence Concept defines the protection of NATO’s own networks as the Alliance’s fundamental cyber defence responsibility.<!IoRangePreExecute>

 It also highlights the importance of cooperating with partners and other international organisations on cyber defence and the necessity to integrate cyber threats into NATO’s defence planning.
 Ministers of Defence are expected to approve a renewed NATO Cyber Defence Policy and a Cyber Defence Action at their next meeting in June.